Red Lobster: Menu

 The brand specializes in seafood, including crab, fish, lobster, mollusks, and shrimp.
 It also serves chicken, desserts, pasta, and steak.

+In June 2025, Red Lobster introduced bagged seafood boils, including the Mariner's Boil and Sailor's Boil, as part of its Crabfest promotion.
+The seafood boils have since become permanent menu items.

 Lobster bisque controversy

 In February 2016, Inside Edition reported that Red Lobster used a mix of less expensive langostino along with Maine lobster in its lobster bisque recipe.

 Locations

 As of February 13, 2025, the company had 514 locations worldwide.
 These locations span 44 US states, Canada, Ecuador, Japan, Mexico, and Thailand.